polterguy/polterguy.github.io/documentation/faq/index.md

 Yes you can.
 There is an option to manually create _"training snippets"_ allowing you to provide your own prompt and completion.
-In addition you can also import XML files, CSV files, YAML files, and JSON files with training data.
+In addition you can also import XML files, CSV files, YAML files, PDF files and JSON files to create training data from files.

 ## How does Aista's ChatGPT based chatbot work?